Preclinical and Clinical Trial Requirements

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?

-Preclinical trial documentation for the purpose of obtaining an MA must conform to the guidance of the ICH and Association of Southeast Asian Nations (ASEAN).
-There is no specific regulation on preclinical trial protocols and there is no need to obtain any authority’s approval for this protocol.
+Pre-clinical trial documentation for the purpose of obtaining an MA must conform to the guidance of the International Council for Harmonization (ICH) and Association of Southeast Asian Nations (ASEAN).
+There is no specific regulation on pre-clinical trial protocols and there is no need to obtain any authority’s approval for this protocol.

 There are four phases of clinical trials for pharmaceuticals: